Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 How many days is enough for San Francisco?

-3 days in San Francisco is enough to get a good overview of the main tourist sites and several different neighborhoods.
-If you have extra time, consider planning for 4 or 5 days in San Francisco instead.
-One extra day will let you explore additional neighborhoods at a slower pace.
-Two extra days give you time for a day trip across the Golden Gate Bridge and up into the redwoods or wine country.
+3 days in San Francisco is enough time to see the main tourist sites and several different neighborhoods.
+If you have extra time, consider planning for 4 or 5 days in SF instead.
+The extra days give you time for a day trip across the Golden Gate Bridge and up into the redwoods or wine country.

 The most important things to do on your first trip to San Francisco are to visit the Ferry Building, ride a cable car, see the Golden Gate Bridge, climb up to Coit Tower, explore Golden Gate Park, and walk around Fisherman’s Wharf.
 These are most of the main tourist attractions and will take you to several different iconic San Francisco neighborhoods.